 Remember, you don’t have to devote equal time to every subject.
 Spend more time where you need to, and you won’t get an unpleasant shock at finals time.

 5. Use Study Apps

-There are so many great study apps available that are either free or inexpensive.
-It makes sense to take advantage of them.
+There are so many great study apps available that are either free or inexpensive, so why not take advantage of them?
 There are apps that create flashcards, show maps, the periodic table of elements, and replace graphic calculators.
 These all help to optimize your study and inject an added element of fun to keep you motivated.
-Just make sure not to get distracted looking at photos on Instagram while using them!

 6. Take Advantage of the Review Session

 Is your professor offering you a review session for the upcoming exam?
 If so, you should definitely go.
 They’ll cover the material you will be tested on, allowing you to focus on what you need to know for the final.
 You will also receive detailed information on the format and be able to ask any questions you have at the end.

 Let’s face it; we don’t all learn the same way.
 Whatever your learning style, studying with others has benefits that we shouldn’t ignore.
 Having others to bounce ideas off or a friend’s talent in a difficult subject can be advantageous for your own understanding of the subject material.
 Two heads are often better than one!

 If your class doesn’t already have a study group, why not organize one?
 You could meet in the library, a coffee shop, the park, or someone’s home.
 Chances are, your classmates will be happy to join.

 When going over your notes, it’s a good idea to outline and reorganize important information.
 This will help you focus on what’s important and ignore what’s unnecessary.
 Highlighters are useful for this, allowing you to pick out the most vital information you are likely to need.
 You can then use your notes for regular review and transfer the highlighted information to flashcards for last-minute scanning.